 Select all that apply

-If you wait to purchase your annuity, you’ll need to be sure that whatever you decide to do with that money is expected to grow faster than the annuity would have.
-Otherwise, you aren’t better off.
+If you decide to play the waiting game, make sure that whatever you decide to do with that money instead is likely to grow faster than the annuity would have.
+Otherwise, delaying your purchase doesn’t make financial sense.

 Real-World Example: What You Could Lose by Waiting

-This example won’t apply to every type of annuity.
-You have other options, including putting your money in a high-yield savings account for a year and purchasing an annuity with a higher premium.
+Keep in mind that this example won’t apply to other types of annuities.
+Also, you have other options, such as parking your cash in a high-yield savings account for a year and purchasing an annuity with a higher premium.